Enter Network Credentials On Windows 10 - Error Fix

 Enter Microsoft Account And Password

-Check If Your IP Addressses Are Properly Assigned
+Check If Your IP Addresses Are Properly Assigned

 An IP address (Internet Protocol Address) is an exclusive number assigned to information technology devices (printers, routers, modems, etc.) The address allows devices to communicate with each other on a computer network.
-Any device connected to the IP network must have this unique IP address within the network, and no network exists without it.
+Any device connected to the IP network must have this unique IP address, and no network exists without it.

 In the Network and Sharing Center, click your connection (in our case, "Ethernet").